 Subscribe to our new newsletter!

 D-23's soft working nature and forgiving personality is complimented by a versatility that earns its place in any darkroom.
-It can be used as a stock developer for fine soft grain, with a similar look to D-76, or it can be diluted up to 1+3 for a different effect.
-These higher dilutions change how D-23 works on the film, moving from that fine grain developer (1+0) to a sharper developer (1+1) to an acutance and compensating developer (1+3).
-Many suggest that the best dilution of D-23 is 1+1 but not me.
-The secret sauce is to use D-23 with replenishment!
+It can be used as a stock developer for fine soft grained long tonal range photographs, with a similar look and times to D-76, or it can be diluted up to 1+3 for a different effect.
+These higher dilutions change how D-23 works on the film, moving from that fine grain developer (stock) to a sharper developer (1+1) to an acutance and compensating developer (1+3).
+As you dilute it, just like D-76, the long tonality reduces so why not try them all and choose your favourite dilution.

 That's it!
 By adding 22ml of replenisher into the stock solution, and then topping the stock back up to the mark after each film you are using developer replenishment.

 Do I use the developer (replenished) forever?